vojtechhabarta/TypeScript/doc/spec.md

 Similar to functions, only the constructor implementation (and not constructor overloads) can specify default value expressions for optional parameters.
 It is a compile-time error for such default value expressions to reference `this`.
 When the output target is ECMAScript 3 or 5, for each parameter with a default value, a statement that substitutes the default value for an omitted argument is included in the JavaScript generated for the constructor function.

-A parameter of a *ConstructorImplementation* may be prefixed with a `public`, `private`, or `protected` modifier.
+A parameter of a *ConstructorImplementation* may be prefixed with a `public`, `private`, `protected`, or `readonly` modifier.
 This is called a ***parameter property declaration*** and is shorthand for declaring a property with the same name as the parameter and initializing it with the value of the parameter.
 For example, the declaration

 ```TypeScript
 class Point {